garfix/nligems/doc/internals.md

 If proper nouns are looked up in the database, one needs to specify which table/column stores these names.

-The place of proper noun lookup in the understanding process may vary depending on your design.
+Proper noun lookup can be located in different places in the the understanding process.

 Some tokens can only be recognized using pattern recognition: